palmtag/simple_mesh_util/samples/README.md

 * tri3 - simple square mesh from meshgen/triangle utility

-* pin17 - 17x17 pincell mesh from gmsh/createlat and gmsh

 * trilat6 - triangle lattice from gmsh/createtri and gmsh

 * trilat24 - triangle lattice from gmsh/createtri and gmsh

+* pwr  - PWR 17x17 mesh from gmsh/createhex and gmsh

 * vver - VVER input from gmsh/createhex and gmsh